Making a Good Start Makes a Difference

 This is the second in a series of Dr. Mom blog posts.
 As physicians with children, our Dr. Moms will share their personal and professional insights to help you navigate your role as a parent.
 Learn more about our Dr. Mom group!

-Being the mother of two boys – 10 months and three years – and a practicing pediatrician at Dean Clinic – East gives Dr. Christine Pagel a unique dual perspective for raising young children.
+Being the mother of two young boys and a practicing pediatrician at Dean Clinic – East gives Dr. Christine Pagel a unique dual perspective for raising young children.
 Here she lists some helpful suggestions learned as both a mom and a doctor.